Coiot/cbr-main/src/albums/s4/Episode27.md

   - scene_number: 43
     scene_title: "It’s Prorover"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode27-scene43.jpeg
     narration: "<p>There’s the banger wonder.
 God I love Prora, its about 5000 times better than the Kremlin.
-The Wahgi started the part with about 8 happiness, which would be perilously close to the negative if they started conquering.
+The Wahgi started the episode with about 8 happiness, which would be perilously close to the negative if they started conquering.
 Prora, with its happiness per social policy, will have more than doubled their net happiness.
 Notre Dame who?</p>"
   - scene_number: 44
     scene_title: "It’s Tiwanakover"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode27-scene44.jpeg